 Caro-Line Parking Lot Striping Celebrates Nearly 30 Years Of Performing Specialist Pavement And Floor Marking Projects

-Quantico, Virginia, Oct.
-09, 2023 (GLOBE NEWSWIRE) -- Caro-Line Parking Lot Striping, a trusted, specialized contractor for parking lot striping, is proud to announce it is celebrating nearly 30 years of performing high-quality pavement and floor marking projects for a variety of commercial, institutional, and industrial clients.
+Quantico, Virginia – Caro-Line Parking Lot Striping, a trusted, specialized contractor for parking lot striping, is proud to announce it is celebrating nearly 30 years of performing high-quality pavement and floor marking projects for a variety of commercial, institutional, and industrial clients.

 With over 29 years of experience, Caro-Line Parking Lot Striping has completed large parking lot line striping for commercial property managers, work for manufacturing facilities, airports, power plants, shopping centers, and a multitude of various retail locations.
 The company’s line painting crews work throughout the Charlotte metro area, including the surrounding areas: Aberdeen, Burlington, China Grove, Concord, Cornelius, Davidson, Gastonia, Harrisburg, Hickory, Huntersville, Kannapolis, Lincolnton, Matthews, Monroe, Mooresville, Pineville, Salisbury, Shelby, Statesville, Thomasville, Troutman, Waxhaw, Weddington, Bessemer City, Kings Mountain, Fort Mill, Rock Hill, Tega CayLake Wylie, Indian Trail and High Point.